-(Psalms 65:7) who stills the roaring of the seas, the roaring of their waves, the tumult of the peoples,
+(Psalms 65:7) Which stilleth the noise of the seas, the noise of their waves, and the tumult of the people.

 The disciples in the boat who witnessed Jesus still the wind and the waves as they felt themselves sinking in a boat perhaps knew, or could have known, this verse in this Psalm: no wonder they wondered about Jesus.
 David declared that God could do these things, and Jesus did these things with a word (see Mark 4:37-41).
 In history, God has brought peace to many warring nations, and when Jesus comes again He will end all turmoil in and among all nations.